Your instructor is Joyce Biethan

 What is K9 Nose Work?
 It’s the sport of scent detection.
-Dogs learn to get to the source of a novel odor that otherwise would have no interest or value to the dog.
+Dogs learn to get to the source of a novel odor that otherwise would have no interest or value to them.
 It’s very similar to the work of professional drug detection dogs.
-Instructed via the National Association of Canine Scent Work system, we focus on building ‘drive’, confidence and independence in virtually any breed or mixed breed dog.
+Instructed via the National Association of Canine Scent Work system, we focus on building ‘drive’, confidence and independence.
+Any breed, size and mix can participate.